Random walks on finite nilpotent groups driven by long-jump measures: Introduction

-Now consider the random walk driven by $\mus$ where $\sp = (\alpha,1)$, where $\alpha \in (0,2)$.
-Intuitively, one expects that as $\alpha$ decreases, so does the mixing time, but what is the order of magnitude of the mixing time in terms of $N$ and $\sp$?
-The answer, which follows from the results of this paper, is that the mixing time is of the following orders depending of the value of $\alpha$
+Now, consider the random walk driven by $\mus$ where $\sp = (\alpha,1)$ and $\alpha \in (0,2)$.
+Intuitively, as $\alpha$ decreases, since the variance of the length of the steps increases, one expects that the mixing time decreases.
+Indeed, following from the results of this paper, the mixing time is of order

-Note that setting $\alpha = 2$ in the last case, give the mixing time of the simple random walk. \end{exmp}